I

-I, or i, is the ninth letter and the third vowel letter of the Latin alphabet, used in the modern English alphabet, the alphabets of other western European languages and others worldwide.
-Its name in English is i (pronounced /'aɪ/), plural ies.
+I (minuscule: i) is the ninth letter and the third vowel letter of the Latin alphabet, used in the modern English alphabet, the alphabets of other western European languages and others worldwide.
+Its name in English is i (pronounced /'aɪ/), plural i's or is.

 Name

 In English, the name of the letter is the "long I" sound, pronounced /'aɪ/.
 In most other languages, its name matches the letter's pronunciation in open syllables.